Configuration file

 | dns_cache_size: N | 131072 | DNS cache size in records |

-| dns_cache_time: N | 3600 | Time to keep a record in the DNS cache in seconds |
+| dns_cache_time: N | 3600 | DNS cache record TTL in seconds |

-| proxies_reuse: N | 0 | Allows using the same proxy for repeated attempts to scrape a query; you must also set the proxy ban time to 0 |
+| proxies_reuse: N | 0 | Allows using the same proxy for repeated attempts to parse a query; the proxy ban time must also be set to 0 |

 | https: N | 1 | Determines whether to support HTTPS |

-| save_interval: N | 10 | Interval for saving job progress to disk in seconds |
+| save_interval: N | 10 | Interval for saving task progress to disk in seconds |

-| allow_outside_files: N | 0 | Determines the ability to work with files outside the scraper directory |
+| allow_outside_files: N | 0 | Determines the ability to work with files outside the parser directory |

 | allow_dangerous_node_modules: N | 0 | This option allows using all built-in modules without restrictions, including process, child_process, os...
-Using this option can compromise the entire system if an attacker gains remote access to A-Parser; access must be restricted (firewall) and a strong password must be used. |
+Using this option can compromise the entire system if an attacker gains remote access to A-Parser; access must be restricted (firewall) and a complex password must be used. |

-| allow_javascript_editor: N | 0 | This option opens access to the JS scraper editor.
-If you are not working locally in A-Parser, you must also set a password for A-Parser to access the JS scraper editor |
+| allow_javascript_editor: N | 0 | This option opens access to the JS parser editor.
+If you are not working in A-Parser locally, you must additionally set an A-Parser password to access the JS parser editor |

-| proxies_dns_local: N | 0 | DNS over proxy.
-Possible values: 0 - resolves via proxy, 1 - resolves locally, 2 - resolves locally and the connect method is always used for http proxies |
+| proxies_dns_local: N | 0 | DNS via proxy.
+Possible values: 0 - resolved via proxy, 1 - resolved locally, 2 - resolved locally and the connect method is always used for http proxies |